Chandler-Davidson/SeniorProject/README.md

 ## Beginning Development

-Currently, there is no automated build process; however, it is mostly straightforward.
+~~Currently, there is no automated build process; however, it is mostly straightforward.~~

+You can use the [.bat file](../Docs) to automatically build the files and start the client

+OR

+Manually build it

 #### BackendAnalyzer